 African Masks hand made from wood and fiber with metal inlays and African patterns, representing the different African cultures and tribes of indigenous Africans, from the East to the West Coast of Africa in their traditional ceremonies for both the living and the dead, most of these African Masks are highly decorated.

-African Baskets from grass and other natural materials are used in the rural villages on a daily basis and yet these African Baskets are so skillfully made with intricate designs and African patterns that they have become sought after as African Decor.
+African baskets, bowls, picnic baskets and mats from grass, palm leaf fronds and other natural materials are used in the rural villages on a daily basis and yet these baskets are so skillfully made with African patterns and designs that they have become sought after as African Decor.

 African key rings are carved from cow bones and horns, cow hide is cured and dried in the sun to make Zulu Shields and Drums and the young warriors challenge each other in friendly battles with their spears and fighting sticks.